Managua Department Nicaragua Travel Guide

 Managua's main airport serves as the main air gateway to Nicaragua.
 It is found roughly 11 kilometers (7 miles) east of the city center.

-Augusto C. Sandino International Airport features various conveniences.
-The cost of flights is typically higher during the high season (December-April), especially around holidays.
+Augusto C. Sandino International Airport has several conveniences.
+Flight prices are typically higher during the high season (December-April), especially around holidays.
 Prices usually decrease during the wet season (May-October).
 Flight availability can also decrease during the low season.

 A cheaper option but less convenient for airport transfers.
-Requires a walk from the terminal to the primary road and commonly implies transfers.
+Requires a walk from the terminal to the main road and frequently results in transfers.
 Not recommended with significant luggage.

 InDriver operates in Managua.
-Confirm the fare and driver details prior to entering the vehicle.
+Verify the price and driver details prior to entering the vehicle.

 Pre-arrange your airport transfer if you arrive late at night or prefer a hassle-free start to your trip.
 This stops potential negotiation issues upon arrival.